Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

 The neighborhood also benefits from security cameras installed at strategic points throughout the area, making it easier for law enforcement to track criminal activity.
 Additionally, there are numerous block watch programs and initiatives through which neighbors can alert each other about any suspicious activity in the area.

-The local residents take great pride in keeping their neighborhood safe and make sure that there are no areas where criminals can feel comfortable loitering or engage in criminal activities.
+The residents take great pride in keeping their neighborhood safe and ensure that there are no areas where criminals can feel comfortable loitering or engaging in criminal activities.

 There is a strong sense of community here, and everyone looks out for one another to ensure their neighborhood remains safe and secure for everyone who lives or visits there.